khou22/khou22.github.io/_posts/2017-08-04-my-custom-vim-configuration-installation-usage-and-capabilities.md

     * `:noh` clears the highlighted words on the page from the search

 Search and replace: `:%s/foo/bar/g` (Replace `foo` with `bar` no confirmation.
 For confirmation, use `gc` instead of `g` at end)
 Highlight all occurances of current word under cursor and go to first instance (while not in highlight mode): `#`
+To refresh NerdTree's listing of files, navigate to the NerdTree pane and press `Shift + R`

 ### Highlighting mode
 Highlighting an entire line: `Shift + V`